browserengineering/book/book/visual-effects.md

 [mbm-diff]: https://drafts.fxtf.org/compositing-1/#blendingdifference

 ::: {.further}
-In reality, reading individual pixels into memory and manipulate them like this is slow.
+In reality, reading individual pixels into memory to manipulate them like this is slow.
 Instead, it should be done on the GPU.
 So libraries such as Skia don't make it convenient to do so.
 (Skia canvases do have `peekPixels` and `readPixels` methods that are sometimes used, but not